-- Timing issues-funds are drawn down and disbursed in a different month from the month student/parent records are sent to COD. - Misreporting of drawdowns or returns of aid-for instance, drawdowns or returns attributed to the wrong award year. - Actual disbursements or adjustments that have not been processed in COD -including records batched but not sent by the financial aid office, and unresolved rejects. - Actual disbursements reported to COD by the aid office but not reported to the business office for payment. - Payments made or not made by the business office that are not reported to the financial aid office.
+- Timing issues-funds are drawn down and disbursed in a different month from the month student/parent records are sent to COD. - Drawdowns or returns attributed to the wrong award year. - Disbursement batches not yet sent to COD (or sent to COD but not acknowledged). - Rejected disbursements that have not been resolved. - Disbursements reported to COD but unbooked because of future disbursement date. - Cash drawn in or cash returned to the incorrect award year. - Downward disbursement adjustments made and accepted in COD but funds are not returned or used for other eligible borrowers within regulatory timeframes or vice versa. - Disbursements reported to COD by the aid office but not reported by the Aid Office to the business office for payment. - Disbursements made by the business office but not supported by disbursement records in the financial aid office system and COD (would show up in internal reconciliation).

-Possible Sources of Discrepancies Between Financial Aid & Business Office Records
+Possible Sources of Discrepancies Between Financial Aid and Business Office Records